practicalli/clojure-web-services/projects/leiningen/todo-app/reloading-the-application/index.md

 > ####Note:: Create a `-dev-main` function
-> The `-dev-main` funciton is the same as `-main`, except we use the `wrap-reload` middleware around the `welcome` function.
+> The `-dev-main` function is the same as `-main`, except we use the `wrap-reload` middleware around the `welcome` function.
 Each time you change the `welcome` function definition it will be reloaded.
 >
 > Using the quote reader macro, **#'** in front of the `welcome` function name tells Clojure to skip evaluation of the function and reference the name of the function instead.
 This allows the `wrap-reload` middleware to decide when to evaluate the `welcome` function.
 >